Kilroot

 Overview

-Kilroot (Irish: Cill‑Ruaidh, meaning “church of the red”) sits just east of Carrickfergus on the northern edge of Belfast Lough.
+Kilroot (Irish: Cill-Ruaidh, meaning “Red Church”) sits just east of Carrickfergus on the northern edge of Belfast Lough.
 The settlement is one of the oldest recorded communities on the Lough’s shore, with origins that may stretch back to the early 5th century.
-Today the landscape is a patchwork of quiet graveyard walks, the imposing silhouette of Kilroot power station, and the remnants of a once‑grand 18th‑century house that locals still call the “Red Church”.
+Today the landscape is a patchwork of quiet graveyard walks, the imposing silhouette of Kilroot power station, and the remnants of a once-grand 18th-century house.
+The Irish name refers to the early ecclesiastical site and the distinctive red-brown Mercia Mudstone in the local soil, rather than the later Georgian residence.
 The area is easily reached via Fort Road off the A2 Larne Road and offers a blend of early Christian history, industrial archaeology, and coastal scenery.

 History